girish-k-s-7/Customer-Segmentation-System/README.md

-# 🚀 Customer Segmentation System (End-to-End Unsupervised ML + Deployment)
+# 🚀 Customer Segmentation System

 This project implements a production-ready **Customer Segmentation System** using Unsupervised Machine Learning, following a complete ML pipeline with data ingestion, preprocessing, model training, evaluation, and deployment using Streamlit.